xepozz/mammoth-plus/README.md

 **The API for document transforms should be considered unstable, and may change between any versions.
-If you rely on this behaviour, you should pin to a specific version of mammoth-plus.js, and test carefully before updating.**
+If you rely on this behaviour, you should pin to a specific version of mammoth.js, and test carefully before updating.**

-mammoth-plus allows a document to be transformed before it is converted.
+mammoth allows a document to be transformed before it is converted.
 For instance,
 suppose that document has not been semantically marked up, but you know that any centre-aligned paragraph should be a heading.